Updated March 1, 2020

 Back from the Edge provides a readable overview of Erik Johnson’s story.

-Please read the Mold Avoiders Group Rules before posting or commenting in the group.
+Please read the Mold Avoiders Rules before posting or commenting in Mold Avoiders.

-Mold Avoidance Safety is an important topic that is discussed in a PDF (and also in the book A Beginner’s Guide to Mold Avoidance).
+Mold Avoidance Safety is an important topic discussed on a page of the Mold Avoiders website (and also in the book A Beginner’s Guide to Mold Avoidance).

-A section of Frequently Asked Questions (FAQ’s) from the Mold Avoiders group with answers supplied by Lisa Petrison is available on the Paradigm Change website.
+A section of Frequently Asked Questions (FAQ’s) from the Mold Avoiders group with answers supplied by Lisa Petrison is available.

-Lisa Petrison is the owner/administrator of the Mold Avoiders group and the executive director of Paradigm Change.
-Her organization Rabbit Hole has the specific goal of providing information about mold avoidance to those who need it.
-She is a former business school professor and business consultant, with a Ph.D. in marketing from the Kellogg School of Management at Northwestern University.
+Lisa Petrison is the founder of Mold Avoiders and of Paradigm Change.
+She holds a Ph.D. in marketing and psychology from the Kellogg School of Management at Northwestern University.

-Lisa is currently answering questions and providing comments on healing from chronic illness only in the Mold Avoiders group.
-She can be reached for more general matters via Facebook PM or via email at info at paradigmchange dot me.
+Lisa is currently answering questions and providing comments on healing from chronic illness only in the Mold Avoiders standalone forum.
+She can be reached for more general matters via email at info at paradigmchange dot me.

-Additional books related to pursuing mold avoidance are listed on the Paradigm Change Publishing page of the Paradigm Change website.
+Additional books related to pursuing mold avoidance are listed on the Paradigm Change Publishing page.

-Links to more information relevant to pursuing mold avoidance are found on the Mold Avoidance Resources page on the Paradigm Change site.
+Links to a variety of information relevant to pursuing mold avoidance are summarized on the Mold Avoidance Resources page on the Paradigm Change site.

 The Locations Ratings project allows anyone who is actively avoiding mold to provide information on places that they have been, with average ratings by town summarized in map format.

-The Paradigm Change Visitor Map provides additional information relevant to understanding the locations effect.
+The Paradigm Change Visitor Project provides additional information relevant to understanding the locations effect.

 Links on this page are in orange (no underlining).